Swim Workouts for Triathletes: Training Plans, Drills & Open Water Tips

-Why Swim Training for Triathlon Requires a Different Approach
+Why Triathlon Swim Training Is Different

-To perform well in a swim triathlon, you need:
+To perform well, you need:

-• A smart triathlon swim training plan
+• A structured triathlon swim training plan

-• Efficient swimming technique for triathlon
+• Efficient technique under fatigue

-• Comfort and confidence in open water
+• Confidence in open water conditions

 Triathlon Swim Workout Types